-3 strant (1) has filed all reports required to be filed by Section 13 or 15(d) of the as required to file such reports), and (2) has been subject to such filing requirer Indicate by check mark whether the Regi istrant has submitted electronically every Interactive Data File required to be st uch shorter period that the Registrant was required to submit such files).
-YES ubmitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) strant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a saccelerated filer," "smaller reporting company," and "emerging growth compan Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES 🗵 NO 🗆 definitions of "large accelerated fi iler," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company $\boxtimes$ Emerging growth company